albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-Note that the above example has three classes in one class.
+Note that, for simplicity, the above example has three top-level classes in one source file.
 The file name is `App.java`, the same as the public class name.
 Furthermore, the above example categorises all sensitive data as one type, the `SensitiveInformation`.
-In reality we will have many classes each containing some kind of sensitive information.
-For simplicity I've only added one class.
-Same applies for the `NonSensitiveInformation`.
+In reality we will have many different classes, each containing some kind of sensitive information.
+For simplicity, I've only added one class.
+Same applies for the `NonSensitiveInformation` class.

 Running the above class will print the following.